 Reduce Debt Rather Than Save

 You should definitely save money rather than spend it.
-However, if you’re carrying a chunk of credit card debt and you have any money sitting in savings accounts earning a few percent interest, paying off your card debt is a better investment of those monies.
+However, if you’re carrying a chunk of credit card debt and you have any money sitting in savings accounts earning a few percent interests, paying off your card debt is a better investment of those monies.

 Term deposits pay around 4%; your credit card debt is likely costing you over 15% – over 20% sometimes – so clearing that debt is saving you money – and more than you’d be earning in interest on that cash.

 Having a budget and payment plan are good frameworks for getting rid of debt.
 However, these things only work if you stick to them.

 Get an accurate look at how long it will take to clear your credit card debt with a credit card payoff calculator.
 These can be found for free online.

 They help you calculate not just the payments toward the existing debt but also the interest.
 Often times, people go forward with a payment plan and forget that debt continues to grow.

 Credit card calculators give you a timeline, with all the information.
 This helps you stick to your budget and payment plan because you see the whole picture.

 Paying off your credit card debt requires some kind of repayment plan and a financial road-map, or a strict annual and monthly budget.
 Many people recoil at the ‘B’ word, but a budget is essential if you’re going to find the money to make extra repayments and clear that debt.
 Be strong, and get tough on yourself – you’ll soon see the benefits.